jdeath/homeassistant-addons/vaultwarden/README.md

 Alternative implementation of the Bitwarden server API written in Rust and compatible with upstream Bitwarden clients*, perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

 Difference between this version, the official homeassistant addon and Alex Belgium's addon is this stores the data in /addons_config which makes it easier to move things around if you accidentally uninstall or have a bad upgrade.
 You must be sure to use an argon encrypted password, which should be default now.
 Also the built-in homeassistant one often is not updated (even after multiple requests).
-This addon also just runs the raw docker container, where the other addons edit the container.
+This addon also just uses the official docker image with no changes, where the other addons edit the image with extra stuff.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_